exasol/extension-manager/doc/design/design.md

 makes testing
 harder but is the only way to have the upgrade path tested.
-The alternative to also version the extension definition would lead to unmaintained and untested code (since the old version would not be tested with newer DB versions).
+The alternative to also version the extension definition would lead to unmaintained and untested code, since the old version would not be tested with newer DB versions.

 The extension definition are placed in a storage that's accessible from the extension-manager backend.
 Access from inside the